akele-guzay/akele-guzay/README.md

 ### Hi there 👋🏾

-I'm galavanting through Github with an objective of finding out the mysteries of Python! 🔍💻🐍
+I'm galavanting through Github with an objective of discovering the mysteries of Python! 🔍💻🐍

 - 🔭 I’m currently working on a finance tracking webapp with a registration features
 - 🌱 I’m currently learning sqlite3
 - 🤔 I’m looking for help with structuring code